-Northeastern Baptist College is comprised of diversely talented individuals who are committed to the mission of the institution which is to develop The Mind of a Scholar, The Heart of a Shepherd, and The Perseverance of a Soldier.
+The Student Services Office supports the mission of Northeastern Baptist College by promoting the wholistic the institution which is to develop The Mind of a Scholar, The Heart of a Shepherd, and The Perseverance of a Soldier.
 We believe that this goal is best lived out and practiced within a community of committed Christ followers.
 As men and women of Christian integrity, we believe that to grow as true Disciples of Christ we must:

-- Pursue godliness and holiness in our personal lives, - Esteem others higher than self, - Exercise restraint when our Christian liberty may be a stumbling block to other weaker believers. - Yield to Biblical instruction and correction, - Exercise confession and forgiveness, - Accept responsibility for actions and speech, - And be teachable.
+- Pursue godliness and holiness in our personal lives, - Esteem others higher than self, - Exercise restraint when our Christian liberty may be a stumbling block to other weaker believers, - Yield to Biblical instruction and correction, - Exercise confession and forgiveness, - Accept responsibility for actions and speech, - And be teachable.